RoboJackets/robocup-software/docs/source/contributing.rst

      */
     """

-Smaller commments about specific lines of code should be included in the ``.cpp`` files.
+Smaller comments about specific lines of code should be included in the ``.cpp`` files.

 **Style and Formatting**

 In order to keep the code more readable, code should be formatted and styled uniformly.
 This would be difficult to coordinate across multiple users, so we have a program that automatically restyles the code for you.
-Our precommit hook runs ``make pretty-lines`` which auto-formats the code.
+Our pre-commit hook runs ``make pretty-lines`` which auto-formats the code.

 .. note::

-    You may have to readd the foramtting changes, and commit again.
+    You may have to readd the formatting changes, and commit again.

 You can check if the style is passing by running ``make checkstyle``.
 If there are no errors, then you are good to go.